 Understand Stakeholder Motivations

-Cultural transformation impacts both internal stakeholders as well as external stakeholders.
+Cultural transformation in healthcare impacts both internal stakeholders as well as external stakeholders.
 Your internal stakeholders range from your leadership team to front-line staff who can make or break your goals.
 Unlike in other industries, health care’s internal stakeholders directly impact patient lives.
 As such, seek to understand the motivations of your internal stakeholders.
 A stakeholder analysis can support a successful cultural transformation by providing understanding into:

 - All key stakeholders – The step of identifying key stakeholders is often overlooked or incomplete.
 Spend sufficient time identifying all those impacted by your cultural transformation.
 For example, if your cultural transformation is about implementing a new patient satisfaction program, obvious stakeholders include clinicians and quality teams; less obvious stakeholders may include the member services team that might get calls about the program.
 A complete stakeholder list will support a successful transformation.
 The list should be a living document, as new stakeholders may arise as the project progresses.

 - Stakeholder needs – Each identified stakeholder group has specific needs which should be defined.
 This can be done through conversations with a stakeholder representative or the full group, depending on its size.
 The goal is to understand stakeholders’ needs and where they may fall on the change acceptance curve (see sample below), from non-support to support.In terms of acceptance of a cultural change, most stakeholders progress from awareness to understanding to buy-in and ownership.
 For example, a nursing stakeholder group might be aware of a cultural transformation and still not understand how it impacts the group, and are thus not yet at buy-in or ownership.
 Knowing this will help you determine what this group needs to progress.